 Hollywood has long been known as the entertainment capital of the world and Los Angeles (LA) has many museums and landmarks that pay homage to the city's history and current role in movies, television, and music.

-If you love pop culture and movie stars, there are the great museums where you can learn the entertainment industry history and technology, and see props, costumes, instruments, and artifacts from movies, television, and musical entertainment.
+If you love pop culture and movie stars, there are great museums where you can learn the entertainment industry history and technology, and see props, costumes, instruments, and artifacts from movies, television, and musical entertainment.

 01 of 11